-NEW Technology via Patent Pending Design
+NEW Technology via Patented Design

-PondLift is indeed new technology performing aeration via floating equipment.
+PondLift is indeed new technology, performing aeration via floating equipment.
 Yet, “Floating Equipment” has been around for decades, and has not always been so successful.

-Contrary to the coaching, WISE technology purposely brings the bottom stuff to the top, to create a homogeneous pond which is conducive to aerobic bacteria activity and is harsh for anaerobic bacteria.
+Contrary to the coaching, WISE technology purposely brings the bottom stuff to the top, to create a homogeneous pond which is conducive to aerobic bacteria activity, and harsh for anaerobic bacteria.
 Manure Ponds are rich in Nitrogen, and a responsible farmer wants to save as much of that Nitrogen as possible!
-Continuous Aerobic activity helps assure Nitrogen is retained!
+Continuous aerobic activity helps assure Nitrogen is retained!
 The same activity can be provided at any pond, including domestic wastewater treatment systems.
 Putting the entire pond into aerobic activity eliminates odor and fully decomposes all wastes entering it.
 It also allows the pond contents to be exposed to the surface repeated times during the day, gaining exposure to sunlight and its ultraviolet exposure, which is deadly to many pathogens.
 An anaerobic zone doesn’t do this.

 If denitrification is desired at Domestic Treatment sites, there are other much more effective and more cost effective ways, such as designed wetlands, to denitrify wastewater.